krishKM/Modern-UI-Components-for-VBA/README.md

 '        ShortDate       = 8, : Masked dd/mm/yyyy.
 Dates are validated upon exit
 '        LongDate        = 16,  : masked using dd/Month/yyyy
 '        DateTime        = 48,  : masked using dd/mm/yyyy hh:mm:ss

+and following parameters are accepted:
+  Except Type, all others are optional

+  InputBoxType Type,    : number string Title,         : Tile for the input box string Message,       : optional text for the input box int PosX,             : x coordinate relative to the screen to positon this box to int PosY,             : y coordinate relative to the screen to position this box to string ThemeBg,       : html colour code string ThemeForeColour: html colour code

 ' With the dll in place, use it as

   result = gDll.DLL.showinputbox(Type:=32, Title:="", Message:="Tell us what happened on that day!", ThemeBg:="", ThemeForeColour:="")
 ```
+#### check out the getCursorPosition function which returns x,y position of the cursor!

 in action: